brichards64/PiCameraTools/README.md

-# Scheduler
+# CameraReceive

-Scheduler
+CameraReceive

 ## Data

-Describe any data formats Scheduler creates, destroys, changes, analyzes, or its usage.
+Describe any data formats CameraReceive creates, destroys, changes, analyzes, or its usage.

 ## Configuration

-Describe any configuration variables for Scheduler.
+Describe any configuration variables for CameraReceive.

 ```
 param1 value1